 Firearms Lawyer – Gun Charges Defense Attorney

-In the State of Michigan, judges impose harsh penalties on gun cases and expert prosecutors are often assigned to ensure the best chances of a conviction.
-Because the stakes are so high, the gun charges defense team with LEWIS & DICKSTEIN, P.L.L.C. is committed to providing fearless and passionate representation of our clients and their Second Amendment rights.
+In Michigan, judges impose harsh penalties on gun cases, and expert prosecutors are often assigned to ensure the best chances of conviction.
+Because the stakes are so high, the gun charges defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. are committed to providing fearless and passionate representation of our clients and their Second Amendment rights.
 No matter how aggressive and persistent a gun crimes prosecutor can be, we will not stop until we have done whatever is necessary to achieve an extraordinary result for our clients!

 The best defense is a good offense.
-When an aggressive prosecutor goes after one of our clients, our team of firearms charges defense attorneys will stand up to them and use a tenacious, intelligent and creative approach to find a way to help.
-If you or a loved one is charge with or being investigated for an offense that involves the possession, use, theft or sale of a firearm or other weapon, we would like to take the time to talk to you and find a way to help you.
-Please call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation or fill out a Request for Assistance Form and we will promptly contact you.
+When an aggressive prosecutor goes after one of our clients, our team of firearms charges defense attorneys will stand up to them and use a tenacious, intelligent, and creative approach to find a way to help.
+If you or a loved one is facing charges or under investigation for an offense involving possession, use, theft, or sale of a firearm or other weapon, gun charges defense attorneys would like to take the time to talk to you and find a way to help you.

-While there are a number of firearm and weapons charges that are prosecuted in Michigan, these are the most common:
+While many firearms and weapons charges are prosecuted in Michigan, these are the most common:

 Carrying a Concealed Weapon (AKA Illegal Possession of a Gun or CCW)

 This offense applies to all types of dangerous weapons and non-hunting knives.
-Guns and all types of firearms are considered per se dangerous weapons.
-Having a gun or weapon that is concealed (not in plain sight) or inside a motor vehicle is a felony in Michigan and is punishable by up to five years in prison if the person does not have concealed weapons permit (CPL).
+Guns and all kinds of firearms are dangerous weapons.
+A concealed weapon or a weapon inside a motor vehicle is a felony in Michigan.
+It is punishable by up to five years in prison if the person does not have a concealed weapons permit (CPL).
 It is not a defense that a gun is “registered” unless the holder has a permit to carry the firearm.
-Even a gun that is lawfully concealed cannot be taken into certain prohibited zones like schools, church, hospitals, sporting arenas and other places.
+Even lawfully concealed guns are prohibited in certain zones like schools, churches, hospitals, sporting arenas, and other places.
 Having a legally concealed weapon in a prohibited zone is also a crime.
 Your best defense against CCW and other firearm-related offenses is an experienced gun charges defense attorney at your side.
 Carrying a concealed weapon is a felony punishable by up to five (5) years in prison, five (5) years of probation, and a $2,500 fine.

-Moreover, it is also illegal for convicted felons to buy, sell, possess, or carry any firearm or weapon for several years after completing their sentences.
-Being a felon in possession of a firearm or ammunition is a felony and carries a penalty of up to five years in prison.
+Moreover, it is also unlawful for convicted felons to buy, sell, possess, or carry any firearm or weapon for several years after completing their sentences.
+Being a felon in possession of a firearm or ammunition is a felony and carries a penalty of up to five (5) years in prison.

-A person who commits an assault with a gun, revolver, pistol, knife, iron bar, club, brass knuckles, or other dangerous weapon.
-An assault does not require an injury or even a touching; it only requires an action that puts another person in fear of an imminent battery.
-Felonious Assault carries a maximum possible sentence of up to four years in prison, five (5) years of probation, and a fine.
+Felonious Assault is an assault with a gun, revolver, pistol, knife, iron bar, club, brass knuckles, or another dangerous weapon.
+An assault does not require an injury or a touching; it only requires an action that puts another person in fear of an imminent battery.
+Felonious Assault carries a maximum possible sentence of up to four (4) years in prison, five (5) years of probation, and a fine.

-When LEWIS & DICKSTEIN, P.L.L.C. is retained to represent someone who is either charged with a weapons crime or being investigated for a crime with a gun, our team mobilizes to intervene, limit damage, collect evidence, preserve exculpatory evidence, attack scientific proofs and do the necessary legal research to gain every possible advantage for our clients.
+When LEWIS & DICKSTEIN, P.L.L.C. is retained to represent someone who is either charged with a weapons crime or under investigation for a crime with a gun, our team mobilizes to intervene, limit damage, collect evidence, preserve exculpatory evidence, attack scientific proofs, and do the necessary legal research to gain every possible advantage for our clients.
 Our highest priority is to achieve a dismissal of all charges when possible.
-In those cases where a dismissal is not possible, we work to achieve a highly favorable settlement when desired by the client or fight for an acquittal at trial when appropriate.
+In those cases where a dismissal is not possible, our gun charges defense attorneys work to achieve a highly favorable settlement when desired by the client or fight for an acquittal at trial when appropriate.